 A window will pop up with some code, called ‘metadata.’
 You will need to add this code to your website in one of two ways:

 A) Copy the code into the <head> section of the index.html file of your website before the <body> section

 or B) Upload an HTML file to your web server.
-If you need help doing either of these, detailed instructions on how to do this can be found here.
+If you aren’t sure how to do that, then you should go with option A, above.